Tomlinsonus

-Tomlinsonus is an extinct genus of marellomorph arthropod known from the Late Ordovician (Katian) Kirkfield Formation of Ontario, Canada.
-It is a member of Marellida, and closely related to Mimetaster.
+Tomlinsonus is an extinct genus of marrellomorph arthropod known from the Late Ordovician (Katian) Kirkfield Formation of Ontario, Canada.
+It is a member of Marrellida, and closely related to Mimetaster.

 Description

 Only a single partial specimen (ROMIP 66233) was recovered during fieldwork in September 2020, by independent researcher Marc Haensel.
 This specimen preserves a mostly complete head and some appendages.
-Like other marellids, the head is composed of a cephalic shield with pairs of spine-like projections, with two large pairs present in Tomlinsonus.
+Like other marrellids, the head is composed of a cephalic shield with pairs of spine-like projections, with two large pairs present in Tomlinsonus.
 These projections curve posteriorly.
-Like most other marellids, these projections are covered in second-order spines.
+Like most other marrellids, these projections are covered in second-order spines.
 There is also a pair of smaller projections without spines extending posteriorly from the back of the head.
-Attached to the head is a pair of extremely elongate appendages, around 7 cm in length, with 9 podomeres, with a spine present on the end of the 8th podomere, which is the longest leg segment.
+Attached to the head is a pair of extremely elongate appendages, around 7 cm in length, with 9 podomeres/segments, with a spine present on the end of the 8th podomere, which is the longest leg segment.
 There is also another, shorter moderately sized cephalic appendage with at least four podomeres, with fourth and distalmost podomere being triangular in shape.
 There were pairs of filamentous appendages running along the trunk.